privacygmail cleanupemail security

 • Use client-side tools (nothing to breach)

-• Choose companies with strong security practices
+• Pick companies with strong security practices

 • Verify CASA certification

-• Check company's breach history
+• Check the company's breach history

 MailMop's protection: